Niraja85/Rock-Paper-Scissors-Lizard-Spock/README.md

 * Message area
     * The box shows the message displayed based on game rules after comparing player and computer choices.
-    * If its a draw the box coloe changes to blue, if player wins, the color is green, and if player loses, it#s color is red.
+    * If its a draw the box color changes to blue, if player wins, the color is green, and if player loses, it's color is red.
     * It also displays the message of winning or losing once either of the side has reached 12 points, and directs to click on "Reset" button to begin again.

  ![Display-1](docs/readme_images/display-1.png)